Percentage of CHS students taking at least one AP exam: 28%

-Our schools take advantage of the rich cultural resources in Charlottesville, including the University of Virginia, Monticello, the Paramount Theater, the Charlottesville and Richmond Ballets, and much, much more.
+Our schools take advantage of the rich cultural resources in Charlottesville, including the University of Virginia, Monticello, the Paramount Theatre, the Charlottesville Ballet, and much more.

 Students can choose to earn a college associate’s degree while at Charlottesville High School — and other AP and dual enrollment opportunities abound.

 Developed in collaboration with UVA and the Smithsonian Institution, a ground-breaking engineering curriculum has been developed at Buford Middle School and other area schools.

-The Charlottesville High School Sigma Lab opened in 2014 and encourages coding and engineering across the curriculum.
+The Charlottesville High School Sigma Lab encourages coding and engineering across the curriculum.